Younest9/okd/README.md

 ### Remove the Bootstrap Node

-1. Remove all references to the `bootstrap` host from the `/etc/haproxy/haproxy.cfg` file
+1. Remove all references to the `bootstrap` host from the `/etc/haproxy/haproxy.cfg` file on the proxy machine

    ```bash
    # Two entries